Orthopaedic Surgery Sports Medicine Fellowship (DMC)

 Duty Hours

-All fellows will abide by the resident/fellow work hours regulations set forth by the ACGME.
+All fellows are required to follow the resident/fellow work hours regulations set forth by the ACGME.
 Work hours will be recorded by the fellows and monitored by the program staff.
-Any fellow who appears to be tracking towards a higher than 80-hour average will be sent home.

 Our fellowship program is an Orthopaedic surgery sponsored program.
 The program works closely with both our Orthopaedic Surgery residency and our Primary Care Sports Medicine Fellowship.